Regression Analysis and Least Squares

-In non-mathematical terminology Regression Analysis involves fitting smooth curves to scattered data.
-Around 1800, determining the “best” method to do this for the orbits of the planets and comets was a major motivating factor for the development of the Normal Distribution , the Central Limit Theorem , and the method of Least Squares .
-And regression analysis is still used today for important data (e.g., Fig. 18).
+In non-mathematical terminology, regression analysis involves fitting smooth curves to scattered data.
+Around 1800, determining the best method for regression analysis of the planets’ orbits was a major motivating factor for the development of the normal distribution , the central limit theorem , and the method of least squares .
+Regression analysis is relevant today for important data such as global surface temperature (Figure 3.17).

-Linear regression in its simplest form fits a straight line to a series of data points (xn, yn), n = 1, …, N, as illustrated in Fig. 18.
-The equation for the line is y = a x + b, where a and b are to be determined.
-The error, or residual, is the difference between the line and data points at each xn: en = yn – a xn – b.
-The method of Least Squares is used to determine the “best” values for a and b.
-This is done by summing the squares of the residuals, en, and finding the values of a and b that minimize this sum.
-(Using calculus this involves setting to zero the derivatives of the sum, with respect to a and b, and solving these two equation for a and b.)
-The resulting formulas are
+In its simplest form, linear regression fits a straight line to a series of data points (xn, yn), n = 1, …, N, as Figure 3.17 illustrates.
+The equation for the line is y = ax + b, and we determine a and b.
+The error, or residual, is the difference between the line and data points at each xn: en = yn – axn – b.

-where N – 2 is used in the denominator since the two equations for a and b have reduced the number of degrees of freedom by two.
-To this must be added the variance of the determination of the yn data, σyn2.
-(It is often assumed that the error bound specified for a measurement is equal to 2 σy, based on a 95% confidence level.)
-Then the standard deviation for the line values, y, is
+Now, we must add the variance of the determination of the yn data, σyn2.
+It is often assumed that the error bound for measurement is equal to 2σy based on a 95% confidence level.
+The standard deviation for the line values, y, is:

 The R-squared coefficient is a common measurement to determine the best fit for the regression analysis (Equation 22).